jnury/jnury.github.io/_posts/2018-3-18-DSC_reset_lcm_configuration.md

 ![_config.yml]({{ site.baseurl }}/images/reset.jpg)

-These are two version of the script as lCM is slightly different between PowerShell 4 and Powershell 5.
+Here are two versions of the script as lCM is slightly different between PowerShell V4 and V5.

 Default values come from the PowerShell command *Get-DscLocalConfigurationManager* on a clean machine.